Analysis of Weakly Symmetric Mixed Finite Elements for Elasticity: Introduction

 \section{Introduction}

-This is the second part of a work in which we analyze mixed finite element methods for linear elasticity.
-The presentation is, however, basically self contained, but some results that are contained in the first part \cite{LS1} are not repeated.
+The purpose of this paper is to give a complete error analysis of mixed finite element methods for linear elasticity where the symmetry of the stress tensor is weakly enforced.
+In an earlier paper \cite{LS1} we have analyzed methods with an exact enforcement of symmetry.

-In \cite{LS1} we considered methods where the symmetric stress tensor and the displacement are the unknowns.
-Since the pioneering work of B. Fraijs de Veubeke \cite{FdV} numerous methods and families of methods of this kind have been introduced and analyzed.
-Most of the methods are, however, quite complicated and cumbersome to implement.
-This was also known to Fraijs de Veubeke, and it lead him to introduce methods for which the symmetry of the stress tensor is enforced in a weak form \cite{FdV-W,FdV2,FdV3}.
+The study of mixed methods with the stress tensor and displacement as unknowns goes back to the pioneering work of B. Fraeijs de Veubeke \cite{FdV}.
+When the stress tensor is assumed to be exactly symmetric, this leads to methods that are quite complicated and cumbersome to implement.
+This was also known to Fraeijs de Veubeke, and it lead him to introduce methods for which the symmetry of the stress tensor is enforced in a weak form \cite{FdV-W,FdV2,FdV3}.
 The Lagrange multiplier used has the physical meaning of the infinitesimal rotation and the corresponding Euler equation is that of rotational equilibrium.

 The mathematical analysis of this class of methods was initiated by Amara and Thomas \cite{AT} who considered hybrid methods, and Arnold, Brezzi and Douglas \cite{PEERS} who introduced and analyzed a low-order method.
 Later, Stenberg \cite{family} introduced a two and three dimensional family.
 These method all use standard polynomial basis function of Raviart-Thomas and Brezzi-Douglas-Marini type with the addition of divergence free "bubble" degrees of freedom added in order to enforce the stability of the rotational Lagrange multiplier.